dtw-python: Dynamic Time Warping in Python

 The graphing functions have been re-implemented within the matplotlib framework.
 They return axes objects, which can be used to customize the plot appearance.

-Note that you may have to delete cached .whl files.
+Remember to delete cached .whl files.